AndrewGBalaschak/CPTS-315-Final-Project/README.md

 ## Training The Model
 To train the model yourself, you will need to download the Wikipedia dataset from the Kaggle link in the Citations section.

 Once you have downloaded and extracted the data to the `data` directory in the project's directory, you will need to run `clean_json_files.py` to extract the raw text from the json files, this will export the data to a new folder suffixed with `-cleaned`.
+This process takes quite some time since it not only extracts the text from the json files, but cleans it up a bit to remove non-natural language such as "== References ==" and "Category: ..."
+This step uses a lot of regular expressions, which Bing AI helped me to write, as I don't know much about their syntax.
+It's quite impressive, having a large language model help to write code for another large language model...

 After this, the data will have to be tokenized, which is done with the `encode_data.py` file.
 Similarly, these tokenized files will be exported to a new folder suffixed with `-tokenized`.
 This step can take quite a while, which is why I decided to split it off into its own python file for modularity.